 Overall, exercise should not exceed pre-pregnancy levels.
-So pregnancy is not the best time to start something new, stick to what you were doing or start out slowly (read more about that here).
+So pregnancy is not the best time to start something new.
+Stick to what you were doing or start out slowly (read more about that here).
 ACSM suggests that moderate to hard is quite safe for a woman who is accustomed to this level of exercise.

 Safe strength-training exercise includes: Pilates, Yoga, body weight exercises and strength training with free weights (avoiding the abdomen).
-Hot Yoga and Hot Pilates are not recommended.

 If you refer to the ACOG CO650, it cites the Department of Health and Human Services recommendation that pregnant women who engage in consistent vigorous intensity aerobic capacity (e.g. running) can continue to do so as long as this type of exercise is discussed with a healthcare provider and adjusted over time.